-- 11.2.2.11 Upon request by Alberta, the road centre-line, as built, in a format acceptable to Alberta, shall be submitted to Alberta by the forest operator within 90 days of construction. - 11.2.3 Temporary Roads: Class III and Class IV (with lifespans up to five years from start of construction). - 11.2.3.1 These roads shall be built as per the approved AOP.
-Only roads with FHP approvals shall be included in the AOP submission.
-Upon request, the forest operator in a format, acceptable to Alberta, shall submit as-built road plans to Alberta. - 11.2.3.2 The forest company shall submit a table or report tracking the status of all their unreclaimed non LOC roads over two years old.
-These roads shall be reclaimed as soon as timber operations are complete or within five years of construction.
+- 11.2.2.3 Upon request by Alberta, the road centre-line, as built, in a format acceptable to Alberta, shall be submitted to Alberta by the forest operator within 90 days of construction. - 11.2.3 Temporary Roads: Class IV (with lifespans up to three years from start of construction). - 11.2.3.1 These roads shall be built as per the approved AOP.
+Only roads with FHP approvals shall be included in the AOP submission. - 11.2.3.2 The forest company shall submit a table or report tracking the status of all their unreclaimed non DLO roads over two years old.
+These roads shall be reclaimed as soon as timber operations are complete or within three years of construction.
 This may be submitted as part of the Road Plan in the AOP or GDP by map or in a table.